9 of Liverpool’s best bargain signings since winning the UCL in 2005

 Well, it did in this case.
 But it only cost £6million.

-The Yorkshireman had already won everything in the domestic game when he was allowed to leave Man City on a free in 2015, but he never lost the hunger.
-And now he’s added the most prestigious European honour of all.
+The Yorkshireman had already won everything in the domestic game when he was allowed to leave Manchester City on a free in 2015, but he never lost the hunger.
+And at Liverpool he’s added the most prestigious European honour of all and another Premier League title.

-He’s had to bide his time, often filling in out of position, but he’s been a genuinely wonderful servant for the club – on and off the pitch
+He’s often had to fill in out of position, but he’s been a genuinely wonderful servant for the club – on and off the pitch.

 Maxi Rodriguez (Free)